 Keeping healthy means doing things that are good for your body – things like eating nutritious foods, exercising, brushing your teeth and getting enough sleep.

 It’s important to understand how what you eat and what you do affects your body.
 A balanced diet means that your body is getting all the nutrients it needs.
-Brushing your teeth at least twice a day prevents you from getting cavities.
+Brushing your teeth at least twice a day helps prevent tooth decay.
 Exercising for around 30-60 minutes each day means that you’ll stay fit and burn the right amount of calories.

 Top 10 facts

-- All foods have nutrients in them, which your body needs to stay active throughout the day.
+- All foods contain nutrients which your body needs to stay active throughout the day.
 Some foods have more nutrients than others.

-- Everyone should have their ‘5 a day’ – this means five portions of fruit and veg to get the right amount of nutrients.
+- Everyone should have their ‘5 a day’ – this means five portions of fruit and vegetables, to get the right amount of nutrients.

 - A ‘portion’ means the amount of food that fits in your hand.
-When you eat more than what your body needs to keep healthy and energised during the day, the extra bits can turn into fat.
+When you eat more than what your body needs to keep healthy and energised during the day, you can put on too much weight.

-- In addition to your 5 a day, you also need portions of other food groups – these include carbohydrates, water, fibre, minerals and fats.
+- In addition to your 5 a day, you also need portions of other food group like carbohydrates, water, fibre, minerals and fats.

-- Watch out for eating too much sugar and salt – sugary foods are bad for your teeth and can be fattening, and salty foods can lead to heart disease.
+- It's important not to eat too much sugar and salt: sugary foods are bad for your teeth and can be fattening, and salty foods can lead to heart disease.

 - Keep your mouth happy by brushing and flossing to have healthy teeth and gums.

-- Keep healthy by not putting bad things into your body, like alcohol, and nicotine from cigarettes.
+- Adults can keep healthy by avoiding things like alcohol and nicotine from cigarettes.
 Both of these can cause dangerous diseases.

 - It’s important to have 30-60 minutes of exercise every day.
-This can be little things like running around your back garden, playing games with your friends or even doing the sweeping!
+This can be little things like running around your back garden, playing games with your friends or even doing chores at home!